balanced/balanced-docs/api/rev1/api/card-holds.rst

   .. dcode:: scenario card_hold_create

-Retrieve a Card Hold
+Fetch a Card Hold
 ----------------------

-Retrieves the details of a previously created ``CardHold``.
+Fetches the details of a previously created ``CardHold``.

 .. container:: method-description